eL0ck/timelson.com/content/posts/Cloud-Data-Science/CDS-3_GCP.md

 ## Requirements

-This walkthrough requires:
+This walk-through requires:

 - A [GCP account](console.cloud.google.com).
 Sign up for $400 free credit.
 - (Optional) Locally installed `gcloud` command line utilities: [Installing Google Cloud SDK](https://cloud.google.com/sdk/install)

 If you choose not to install `gcloud` you may use the [Cloud Shell](https://cloud.google.com/shell/docs/) utility available when you open up the GCP console but be aware, Datalab will perform more slowly for reasons to be discussed in the review.

-Lets get started.
+Let's get started.

 ## 1. Test Hosted Development Environment